Read more yourself: all exam board guides are here.

 Use the template below.
 Seek to apply your media language terms and learning - including some semiotic terms.

-Add a summary to the end of each trailer analysed, a good opportunity to use media language and semiotic terms (connote, denote; signifier, signified etc):
+Add a summary to the end of each trailer analysed, a good opportunity to use media language and semiotic terms (connote, denote; signifier, signifiedetc):

-HOW AUDIENCE IS SIGNIFIED: what audience do you think this is aimed at (gender, age range), and why do you think this (provide evidence from the trailer)
+HOW AUDIENCE IS SIGNIFIED: what audience do you think this is aimed at (gender, age range), and why do you think this (provide evidence from the trailer) HOW GENRE IS SIGNIFIEDwhat genre do you think this is and how has it been signified (provide evidence from the trailer)

 PRESENTING CONVENTIONS RESEARCH (Tuesday 8th lesson; complete + email for Monday 14th)